Software testing basics

 1. Manual Testing

-Manual testing is good when:
+Manual testing is useful when:

-• You need quick feedback.
+• You need human judgment

 2. Automated Testing